 The Archdiocese of Miami requires that, prior to attendance in school, each student present or have on file with the school a certificate of immunization for the prevention of those communicable diseases for which immunization is required by the Department of Health.
-A completed Florida Certificate of Immunization (Form DH 680) is required to document the administration of prescribed immunization doses.
+A Florida Certificate of Immunization (Form DH 680) completed by a health care provider participating in Florida Shots is required to document the administration of prescribed immunization doses or to document a permanent or temporary exemption therefrom.
 An exemption from immunization requirements is permissible only with a physician's certification as to the need for either a temporary or permanent medical exemption.
-An exemption from immunization requirements is not permissible for religious, philosophical, personal, or other reasons
+An exemption from immunization requirements is not permissible for religious, philosophical, personal, or other reasons.
 Each family is to have two emergency cards filled out and updated yearly.
 One card is kept in the school office and the other in the health room.
 In the event of sickness of injury, the parents or another person indicated on the Emergency Card will be called.
 It is extremely important to name someone who can pick up and care for a sick or injured child.
 Failure to notify the school of readily available adults who have authority to care for the children can be considered neglect.